blasvicco/intercom/README.md

 ## Configuring Intercom

-A file called `intercom.php` need to be created with the next settings:
+A file called `config/intercom.php` need to be created with the next settings:

 ```PHP
 return [